FarhanFDjabari/netflex/README.md

-# netflix_clone
+# netflex

-A netflix clone made in flutter
+A netflix clone made in flutter for academic study purposes

 ## Getting Started